Farzar: Development

-On January 29, 2021 it was announced that Brickleberry and Paradise PD Creators Waco O'Guin and Roger Black had made a multi over deal with Netflix to produce various content for the streaming platform and it's new in-house animation studio Netflix Animation.
+On January 29, 2021, it was announced that Brickleberry and Paradise PD co-creators Waco O'Guin and Roger Black had made a multi-year deal with Netflix to produce various content for the streaming platform and its new in-house animation studio Netflix Animation.
 The animation for the series is done by Bento Box Entertainment.
-Production on the series began with the first season consisting of ten episodes and with Black and O’Guin serving as showrunners and executive producers for the series, the series would premiere on July 15, 2022.
+Production on the series began with the first season consisting of ten episodes and with Black and O’Guin serving as showrunners and executive producers for the series.
+The series premiered on July 15, 2022.

 Casting

 Alongside the initial series announcement, it was reported that Lance Reddick, Dana Snyder, Grey Griffin, David Kaye, Kari Wahlgren, Jerry Minor, and Carlos Alazraqui had been cast in series regular roles.